mkreitze/libFBCAGen/README.md

 exFBCA.g = 6
 libFBCAGen.genText(exFBCA,fileName = "genTextExample.txt")
 ```
-Output:
+**Output:**
 The following [text file](https://github.com/mkreitze/libFBCAGen/blob/master/resources/genTextExample/genTextExample.txt).

 # generateFBCA

 **Example call:**

 exFBCA.levelMap = generateFBCA(exFBCA,saveFinalImage=True, saveImages= True, saveFinalText = True, quantifer = "generateFBCAExample")

 **Argument:**

-*fbca*: The FBCA to be visualized and recorded
+*fbca*: The FBCA to be visualized and recorded<br />
 *directory*: The directory all files will be saved to.
-Defaulted to current working directory.
+Defaulted to current working directory.<br />
 *quantifer*: The starting name of each file.
-Defaulted to 'test'
+Defaulted to 'test'<br />
 *saveImages*: Boolean, if true, pngs of each update will be saved.
-Defaulted to False.
+Defaulted to False.<br />
 *saveFinalImages*: Boolean, if true, saves a gif of all updates strung together.
-Defaulted to false.
+Defaulted to false.<br />
 *saveText*: Boolean, if true, saves each update as an integer string to text file.
-Defaulted to false.
+Defaulted to false.<br />
 *saveFinalText*: Boolean, if true, saves final update as an integer string and saves the FBCA parameters to text.
-Defaulted to false.
+Defaulted to false.<br />

 **Output:**

 *CAMap*: The final level-map from the FBCA run to its number of generations.

 This function takes a _assumed to be initialized_ FBCA and fully generates it.
 It allows for it to be recorded through each update either as text or png image.